bengillihan/TimeBlockerRender/JUNE_EXPORT_GUIDE.md

-# Step-by-Step: Export June 2025 Data from Replit to Supabase
+# June 2025 Data Status

-## Overview
-This guide helps you transfer your June 2025 time blocking data from your Replit development database to your production Supabase database.

-## Step 1: Check Current June Data in Supabase
+## Current Situation
-Your Supabase database currently has minimal June data:
-- June 19: 1 daily plan (productivity rating 4)
+Your Replit and Supabase databases are actually the same instance.
+The June data that exists is:

+**June 19, 2025:**
+- Daily plan ID: 7
+- Productivity rating: 4
+- No priorities or time blocks

+**June 20, 2025:**
-- June 20: 1 daily plan (no rating)
+- Daily plan ID: 8
+- No productivity rating
-- No priorities or time blocks for June
+- No priorities or time blocks

+## Simple Solution
+Since both databases are connected to the same Supabase instance, no data transfer is needed.
+Your June data is already available in production at https://timeblocker.onrender.com

 ## Step 2: Export from Replit Database